KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

    PSNR=20 \log{\frac{max(u)-min(u)}{\lVert  u\rVert_{2}}}

-Controling this error as well, allows the procedure to control in a more localized manner where more compression is allowed, in such a way that in regions with high fluctuations, where the spectrum is flatter, less error is allowed to mantain fidelity over compression.
+Controling this error as well, allows the procedure to verify in a more localized manner where more compression is allowed, in such a way that in regions with high fluctuations, where the spectrum is flatter, less error is allowed to mantain fidelity over compression.